On disjoint stationary sequences: Introduction and Background

 \section{Introduction and Background}

-In order to develop a more vivid picture of the infinite cardinals, set theorists study a variety of objects that can potentially exist on these cardinals.
+In order to develop the theory of infinite cardinals, set theorists study a variety of objects that can potentially exist on these cardinals.
 The objects of interest for this paper are called \emph{disjoint stationary sequences}.
-These were introduced by Krueger to answer a question of Abraham and Shelah about forcing clubs through stationary sets.
+These were introduced by Krueger to answer a question of Abraham and Shelah about forcing clubs through stationary sets \cite{Abraham-Shelah1983}.
 Beginning in joint work with Friedman, Krueger wrote a series of papers in this area, connecting a wide range of concepts and answering seemingly unrelated questions of Foreman and Todor{\v c}evi{\' c} \cite{Friedman-Krueger2007, Krueger2007, Krueger2008b, Krueger2008, Krueger2008a, Krueger2009}.
-Generally, the new arguments hinged on the behavior of two-step iterations of the form $\Add(\tau) \ast \P$.
+The purpose of this paper is to further develop this area.

-In order to extend the application of these arguments as widely as possible, Krueger developed the notion of mixed support forcing \cite{Krueger2008b, Krueger2009}.
+Krueger's new arguments generally hinged on the behavior of two-step iterations of the form $\Add(\tau) \ast \P$.
+In order to extend the application of these arguments as widely as possible, Krueger developed the notion of mixed support forcing \cite{Krueger2008b, Krueger2009}, which had apparently been part of the folklore for some time.
 These forcings are to some extent an analog of the forcing that Mitchell used to obtain the tree property at double successors of regular cardinals.
-Their most notable feature is the appearance of quotients insofar as the forcings took the form $\M \simeq \bar{\M} \ast \Add(\tau) \ast \mathcal{Q}$ where $\bar \M$ is a partial mixed support iteration.
-The appearance of $\Add(\tau)$ after the initial component, together with the preservation properties of the quotient $\mathcal{Q}$, allowed Krueger's new arguments to go through various complicated constructions.
+Their most notable feature is the appearance of quotients insofar as the forcings took the form $\M \simeq \bar{\M} \ast \Add(\tau) \ast \mathbb{E}$ where $\bar \M$ is a partial mixed support iteration.
+The appearance of $\Add(\tau)$ after the initial component, together with the preservation properties of the quotient $\mathbb{E}$, allowed Krueger's new arguments to go through various complicated constructions.
 Mixed support iterations have found several applications since \cite{Gilton-Krueger2020}, particularly in regard to guessing models \cite{Viale2012}.